This post may contain affiliate links. Please read our disclosure policy.

 This creamy lemon chicken pasta is an incredible, restaurant-quality comfort dish your whole family will adore.
-Pasta and tender chunks of chicken are bathed in a rich, velvety, luscious lemony cream sauce.
+Our dish promises a perfect balance of rich creaminess and zesty brightness.
+Chunks of chicken are sautéed to perfection, then bathed in a rich, velvety, luscious lemony cream sauce.
+Our sauce is the star of the show here!
+It’s rich, creamy, and foolproof to make!
+It boasts the perfect blend of texture, flavor, and stability.

-There’s more comfort where that came from— try chicken bacon ranch pasta, chicken pasta salad, cheesy chicken spaghetti, and chicken fajita pasta—all sure to become new favorites.
+There’s more comfort where that came from— try chicken bacon ranch pasta, chicken pasta salad, cheesy chicken spaghetti bake, and chicken fajita pasta—all sure to become new favorites.
 Gotta love a great pasta dish!

 That’s comfort food at its finest.
 Let’s make some pasta!